Protection For Our Children

 We know that it is life’s lessons that prepare young people to take on the world independently.
-But these lessons have their greatest effect when we guide our children to avoid danger in the first place.
-When we let them approach new experiences already equipped with existing skill-sets ready to be sharpened.
+But these lessons have their greatest effect when we guide our children to live up to their very best selves and to avoid danger in the first place.
+When we let them approach new experiences already equipped with existing skill-sets ready to be sharpened and values readied to be honed.
 Finally, we must be prepared to underscore and reinforce the lessons calmly and respectfully without “I told you so!” judgment.

 Preparation is Protection